tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Create-Container.md

 ---
-title: Create Container (REST) - Azure Storage
+title: Create Container (REST API) - Azure Storage
 description: The Create Container operation creates a new container under the specified account.
 If the container with the same name already exists, the operation fails.
 author: pemari-msft